 Washer Temperature Guide: Which Settings For Best Results

-Stuck trying to figure out what water temperature is best for your clothes?
+Stuck trying to figure out what washer temperature is best for your clothes?

-Choosing the right water temperature can do more than just make your clothes look and feel good.
-It can also help you save money on your energy bills and extend the life of your clothes!
+Choosing the right washer temperature can do more than just make your clothes look and feel good.
+It can also help you save money on your energy bills and take care of your clothes!

-In this section, you’ll learn the main differences between hot, warm, and cold water.
-This way, you can pick the one that best fits your needs.
+In this section, you’ll learn the main differences between hot, warm, and cold water to pick the temperature that best fits your needs.

 Hot Water